joinpursuit/8-0-technical-curriculum/03-react/react-crud/lesson-notes/01-index-show-delete.md

   There is not necessarily a right answer here.
 Describe the pros and cons of doing each.

 While there are multiple options here with different impacts, in this case use nested routing.
-This is what is suggested in the [React Router documentation](https://reactrouter.com/web/guides/quick-start/2nd-example-nested-routing).
+This is what is suggested in the [React Router documentation](https://reactrouter.com/docs/en/v6/components/outlet), for a more in-depth explaination [React Router 6: Nested Routes by Robin Weiruch](https://www.robinwieruch.de/react-router-nested-routes/).

 1. Import `Switch` and `Route` into the `ShowsIndex` component.